Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 GRANT ROLE DBT_DEV_ROLE TO USER DBT_USER;

--- Grant privliges to role
+-- Grant privileges to role
 USE ROLE ACCOUNTADMIN;

 GRANT CREATE DATABASE ON ACCOUNT TO ROLE DBT_DEV_ROLE;

 /*---------------------------------------------------------------------------
-Next we will create a virual warehouse that will be used
+Next we will create a virtual warehouse that will be used
 ---------------------------------------------------------------------------*/
 USE ROLE SYSADMIN;